 The nods to Austen are obvious and regular (and many times much more than nods).
 However, if you’ve never read a Jane Austen book in your life, it won’t matter.
 You’ll miss some references and a few nuisances and plot hints…but the book is still very enjoyable.
 You won’t be able to put it down.
 Promise.

 I’m not going to give anything away on the story line (because I hate reviews that do that), but there’s plenty of drama, friendship, contemplation, horses, cowboys, a mystery, and of course…love.
 Any story that starts out at a funeral is going to be interesting!

-I highly suggest you go pick up a copy of Love & Stones for yourself, curl up with a cup of herbal tea in your jammies and enjoy!
+I highly suggest you go pick up a copy of Love & Stones for yourself, curl up with a cup of herbal tea in your jammies (or jeans) and enjoy!
 I absolutely loved it.
 If you’re lucky enough to have a getaway or vacation planned, it’s a perfect vacation book!